David B. Shmoys

 Research

-The primary focus of my research is on the design and analysis of efficient algorithms for discrete optimization problems, and in particular, on approximation algorithms for NP-hard and other computationally intractable problems.
+The primary focus of my research is on the design and analysis of effective data-driven models and efficient algorithms that leverage tools from discrete optimization problems, and in particular, on approximation algorithms for NP-hard and other computationally intractable problems.
 Linear programming relaxations have played a fundamental role in obtaining good solutions to hard optimization problems, and we continue to study their application to a range of problems in clustering, sequencing and scheduling, and inventory problems, in both deterministic and stochastic optimization settings.
-In addition to studying these problems with a theoretical lens, we have been involved in the practical application of these techniques in settings ranging from genomics to medical aircraft scheduling to the long-term planning for the preservation of the red-cockaded woodpecker.
+In addition to studying these problems with a theoretical lens, we have been involved in the practical application of these techniques in settings ranging from genomics to medical aircraft scheduling to the long-term planning for the preservation of the red-cockaded woodpecker to the operational logistics and design of bike-sharing systems.
+More recent application domains include COVID epidemiological modeling, congressional districting and IoT network design.

 Research Areas